 India is huge, of course, it is impossible to see it all in two weeks but hopefully, this itinerary will help you to see many of its diversities in a way which is possible through annual leave.
 I loved being able to explore both the craziness of the North and more relaxed atmosphere of the South in Kerala, the route we took meant to were able to sightsee as well as rest, something which is incredibly important when taking a break from work.

-India is intense, it will alarm you as well as take your breath away, but the thing which stuck with me the most was the people, the people are so incredibly kind, they will really ensure that India captures your heart.
+Spending 2 weeks in India is intense, it will alarm you as well as take your breath away, but the thing which stuck with me the most was the people, the people are so incredibly kind, they will really ensure that India captures your heart.